Registration now open for 2012 LITA National Forum

 For Immediate Release

 Corporate sponsors of the LITA Forum help to bring programming and networking opportunities to attendees.
-LITA gratefully acknowledges the support of OCLC and Relais International.
-LITA welcomes up to 12 corporate sponsors for the National Forum; visit www.lita.org/forum for information on sponsorship opportunities.
+LITA welcomes up to 12 corporate sponsors for the National Forum.
+Information about sponsoring a LITA Forum is available online.

 Registration is limited to 500 in order to preserve the advantages of a small conference.
 Networking opportunities, one of the small conference advantages, are an important part of the Forum.
-Take advantage of the Friday evening reception and sponsor showcase, Saturday evening networking dinners and meals and breaks throughout the Forum to get to know LITA leaders, Forum speakers, sponsors and peers.
-For more information, visit www.lita.org/forum.
+Take advantage of the Friday evening reception and sponsor showcase, networking dinners, meals and breaks throughout the Forum to get to know LITA leaders, Forum speakers, sponsors, and peers.
+More information about the 2012 LITA Forum is available online.

 LITA is the leading organization reaching out across types of libraries to provide education and services for a broad membership including systems librarians, library administrators, library schools, vendors and many others interested in leading edge technology and applications for librarians and information providers.
 For more information about LITA go to www.lita.org, or contact the LITA office by phone, (800) 545-2433, ext.
 4268; or e-mail: email@example.com LITA is a division of the American Library Association.